Name: Baylee Huff

 Expected Graduation Date: May 2018

-From landing her dream internship to studying abroad in Europe, studying strategic communications has brought Baylee Huff endless possibilities.
+From landing her dream internship to studying abroad in Europe, Baylee Huff has pursued endless possibilities with her strategic communications degree.

 When choosing a major, Huff decided it was important to align her passions with her academics.

 “I chose strategic communications because it related to things I was already really passionate about, like graphic design and writing,” Huff said.
-“The courses SMSC has offered me have shown me a very clear direction of what I want to learn and put into practice.”
+“The courses [the School of Media & Strategic Communications] has offered me have shown me a very clear direction of what I want to learn and put into practice.”